-How can I be anonymous on the Internet?
+How to be anonymous on the Internet

 - Don't fall into e-mail and web phishing traps.
-Become familiar with the signs of phishing and don't disclose private information in e-mail.
+Become familiar with the signs of phishing and don't disclose private information in an e-mail.

-- If you're using Microsoft Windows, familiarize yourself with Spyware and have at least one program installed to protect the computer.
+- If you're using Microsoft Windows, familiarize yourself with spyware and have at least one program installed to protect the computer.

 Boot from Anonym.OS LiveCD